 Commercial kitchens have unique circumstances that make their floors a challenge.
 We created this product guide to highlight the three best available flooring material options for commercial kitchens.

-With LVT, the design possibilities are endless.
+Further, the design possibilities are endless.
 It’s available in a wide range of sizes, colors and patterns to mimic almost any material from ceramic tiles to hardwood to terrazzo, and everything in between.
 With LVT, you can achieve durability without sacrificing your aesthetic.

 LVT has proven over time to be able to withstand heavy traffic loads common to commercial applications.
 In our experience, restaurants, offices and daycares only replace their LVT because they want to change the design — not because it wore out.
 And because LVT is much quicker to install and cheaper than many of the materials it imitates, it’s a good way to cut flooring costs in a commercial construction project.